Risk of infection

 Risk of infection is a nursing diagnosis which is defined as the state in which an individual is at risk to be infected by an opportunistic or pathogenic agent (e.g., viruses, fungi, bacteria, protozoa, or other parasites) from endogenous or exogenous sources.
 The diagnosis was approved by NANDA in 1986.
 Although anyone can become infected by a pathogen, patients with this diagnosis are at an elevated risk and extra infection controls should be considered.

 Endogenous sources

 The risk of infection depends on a number of endogenous sources.

-Skin damage from incision as well as very young or old age can increase a patient's risk of infection.
-Examples of risk factors includes decreased immune system secondary to disease, compromised circulation secondary to peripheral vascular disease, compromised skin integrity secondary to surgery, or repeated contact with contagious agents.
+Chronic blood loss leads to iron and nutrient deficiencies essential for immune cell production and function, thereby decreasing the body’s resistance to infection and placing the patient at increased risk for infection.